rrangaiya/opti-pipelines-yaml/README.md

 **Update** The `Integration` pipeline now supports direct deploy to the Integration environment using the Deployment API code package approach.
 This is the recommended approach to deploying to Integration.

 The `Integration-WebDeploy` pipeline creates a web package and deploys to the Integration environment using the Azure App Service Deploy task.
 Create a service connection to your DXP Azure instance on Azure DevOps.
 The service principal details required for the connection can be requested from Episerver Managed Services.
-This pipeline is provided for legacy purposes.
+This pipeline is provided for legacy purposes and can be repurposed to deploy to additional DXP environments.

 The Integration pipelines are triggered when code is merged to `master`.